-The re-designation of property on the City of Pembroke Pines Land Use Plan which does not also require an amendment to the Broward County Land Use Plan.
-A local land use plan amendment shall become effective only after the City of Pembroke Pines Land Use Plan is recertified by the Broward County Planning Council.

-- 3. Procedure: - (a) Refer to Table 301 for application review process. - (b) This application is processed as an ordinance which requires transmittal to City Commission by the Planning and Zoning Board and two readings at City Commission.
+- effective only after the City of Pembroke Pines Land Use Plan is recertified by the Broward County Planning Council. - (b) Comprehensive Plan Text is eligible to be amended, unless such a change would conflict with county, state, or federal regulations.
+Proposed amendments to the text of the Comprehensive Pan may come from the public, City staff, City Commission. - Procedure: - (a) Refer to Table 155.301 for application review process. - (b) This application is processed as an ordinance which requires transmittal to City Commission by the Planning and Zoning Board and two readings at City Commission.